Groupe Casino: Debt crisis and change in shareholding (since 2021)

 Over the whole of 2021, debt started to rise again, going from 3.9 billion euros to 5.9 billion.
 In three years, the share price has lost almost 50% of its value.

 In 2023, Casino announced that they have completed a deal to avoid bankruptcy.
 This restructuring procedure would allow for the company to cut high debt and improve recent losses to other rival supermarket corporations.

 At the beginning of January 2024, as part of the debt restructuring, the Casino group announced the sale of 288 stores, including 162 which will come under the Intermarché brand, 98 under the Auchan brand and 26 under the Carrefour brand.

 On 26 January 2024, the group sold its 34% stake in Exito to the Salvadoran group Grupo Calleja for 400 million euros.

 In 2024, Casino USA filed for Chapter 15 bankruptcy.

 In January 2025, the Puig & fils group (92 Petit Casino or Vival supermarkets), then in April 2025 the Magne group (101 Petit Casino or Vival supermarkets), announced that it was leaving the Casino group for Carrefour.

+In July 2026, the Casino Group announced that it had received 'firm proposals' from its creditors regarding its €1.4 billion debt (which matures in March 2027).